chrisseaton/chrisseaton.github.io/truffleruby/index.md

 # Blog Posts and Articles

+*   [Stamping Out Overflow Checks in Ruby](stamping-out-overflow-checks/).
+Can you remove overflow checks on integer arithmetic in Ruby?

 *   [The Future Shape of Ruby Objects](rubykaigi21/).
 How does TruffleRuby represent objects and could MRI do the same?

 *   [Seeing Escape Analysis Working](seeing-escape-analysis).
 Can we see escape analysis working in practice?